Twenty-fifth Amendment to the United States Constitution: 1981: Reagan assassination attempt

-Following the attempted assassination of Ronald Reagan on March 30, 1981, Vice President George H. W. Bush did not assume the presidential powers and duties as acting president.
+After the attempted assassination of Ronald Reagan on March 30, 1981, Vice President George H. W. Bush did not assume the presidential powers and duties as acting president.
 Reagan had been rushed into surgery with no opportunity to invoke Section 3; Bush did not invoke Section 4 because he was on a plane at the time of the shooting, and Reagan was out of surgery by the time Bush landed in Washington.

 In 1995, Birch Bayh, the primary sponsor of the amendment in the Senate, wrote that Section 4 should have been invoked.
 Physician to the President Daniel Ruge, who supervised Reagan's treatment immediately after the shooting, said he had erred by not having Reagan invoke Section 3 because Reagan needed general anesthesia and was in an intensive care unit.

 2021: Trump and the Capitol attack

 After the January 6 United States Capitol attack, President Donald Trump was accused of having incited the incident, and by evening some of his Cabinet members were reportedly considering trying to get Vice President Mike Pence to agree to invoke Section 4.
 According to multiple sources, House Speaker Nancy Pelosi was reluctant to impeach Trump a second time and, as an alternative disciplinary measure, asked Pence to agree to invoke the 25th Amendment in early 2021.
-Pence refused.
+Pence refused in a public letter to Pelosi urging her and Congress to "avoid actions that would further divide and inflame the passions of the moment", and stated that the purpose of the 25th Amendment was for incapacity rather than discipline.
+Hours later, the House of Representatives voted on a non-binding resolution formally urging Pence to use the 25th Amendment to immediately remove the powers of the presidency from Trump.
+The resolution passed 223-205, with Adam Kinzinger as the sole Republican voting for it.

+2026: Trump and the 2026 Iran war

+In April 2026, the Twenty-fifth Amendment was the subject of renewed political discussion during the 2026 Iran war after President Trump posted, "A whole civilization will die tonight, never to be brought back again".
+Despite the subsequent announcement of a two-week ceasefire, calls for the amendment's invocation continued.

+According to media reports, over 50 House Democrats called for invoking the amendment after Trump issued threats and reported military actions related to Iranian targets.
+Political figures including Hakeem Jeffries and Marjorie Taylor Greene publicly criticized Trump's reactions, expressing concern about escalation and questioning the president's judgment and decision-making.

+Coverage of the issue also emphasized that the Twenty-fifth Amendment establishes a constitutional mechanism for transferring or removing presidential power in cases of incapacity, though it has never been invoked in practice and remains politically controversial.
+Analysts noted that any attempt to invoke the amendment would face significant procedural and political obstacles, requiring the support of the vice president and a majority of the Cabinet.